typelevel/cats/docs/src/main/mdoc/datatypes/writer.md

 mapExample.run
 ```

-`ap` allow to apply a function, wrapped into a Writer.
+`ap` allows applying a function, wrapped into a Writer.
 It works
 exactly like the `Applicative` as expected, but notice how the logs
 are combined using the `Semigroup[String]`.
 Plus, here we show `run`
 that just unwrap the datatype, returning its content.